Last updated 11th June 2019

 4. It’s time to apply

-If you’ve decided you’d like to go ahead, your independent expert adviser can help you complete your application form – which will ask for details about you, your health and your home.
+If you’ve decided you’d like to go ahead, your expert adviser can help you complete your application form – which will ask for details about you, your health and your home.
 They can also submit it to your chosen equity release provider.

 While your application is underway, the equity release lifetime mortgage provider will instruct a surveyor to value your property and check that it meets their lending criteria.